-The pair fired to the par 5 18thgreen in two, with Nicklaus rolling his putt some 5 foot past the pin and Jacklin to 3-foot past.
-After Nicklaus had holed out for birdie, Jacklin was left with an awful 3-footer to tie the match and take a tied game for GB and I.
+The pair fired to the par 5 18th green in two, with Nicklaus rolling his putt some 5 foot past the pin and Jacklin to 3-foot past.
+After Nicklaus had holed out for birdie, Jacklin was left with an awful 3-footer to tie the match and take a tied game for Great Britain and Ireland.

 Nicklaus, after rolling in his put, picked Jacklin’s marker up to tie the match and the Ryder Cup in an act of sporting greatness, saving Jacklin from having to make the put to tie.

-But, it was what ensued on the 17thgreen in a match between Justin Leonard and Spaniard, Jose Maria Olazabal.
+The final Ryder Cup tournament of the 20th century will always be remembered for ensued on the 17th green in a match between Justin Leonard and Spaniard, Jose Maria Olazabal.
 Both players had a putt for birdie on the final green.
 If Leonard were to make his and Olazabal miss, the game and the Ryder Cup would be won by the USA.
-However, as the game was all square, I putt that matched Leonard’s would mean they went down 18 to battle it out.
+However, as the game was all square, a putt that matched Leonard’s would mean they went down to 18 to battle it out.

 Leonard went on to make his putt which triggered huge scenes of celebration from the American team, fans and wives, many of which encroached onto the putting surface.
 This was all before Olazabal had taken his putt to halve the hole.

-After players had cleared the green, Olazabal went on to miss his putt and so, they secure the half point they needed to win the Ryder Cup.
+After players had cleared the green, Olazabal went on to miss his putt and so, the USA secured the half point they needed to win the Ryder Cup.
 The fallout from the American’s reaction prior to Olazabal taking his putt was not greeted well with players and representatives from Europe.

 Miracle at Medinah